maxkapur/maxkapur.github.io/_posts/2025-07-02-tried-recently.md

 `typography.py` script (I need to upload this to GitHub sometime) enforces a few lesser irks, such as
-[en dashes in numerical ranges](https://editorsmanual.com/articles/number-ranges/), that Proselint lets be, so I’m using both.
+[en dashes in numerical ranges](https://editorsmanual.com/articles/number-ranges/), that Proselint lets be, so I’m still using both.